AnsOlive/Website/content/blog/My_First_Logistic_Regression_Model_Post_4.md

 # Thanks for dropping in!

 This project taught me even more about deep learning basics.
 Using a logistic model is interesting because it allows the model to have a general rule for making decisions based on past decision data.
 I am currently unsure of how this function could be changed to gather real-time decision data, but that is something I want to look into more.
-I am also curious about feedback on the model's decisions from choices it has made—I assume for the example where it is chip manufacturing, the priority should be weighted so that the successes scrapped are preferred over failures that are shipped.
+I am also curious about feedback on the model's decisions from choices it has made— I assume for the example where it is chip manufacturing, the priority should be weighted so that the successes scrapped are preferred over failures that are shipped.

 ## What did I learn from this project?